Tombs of the Blind Dead: Reception

 Writing in The Zombie Movie Encyclopedia, academic Peter Dendle said, "Spanish filmmaker de Ossorio earned international fame with this widely popular tale of blind zombie monks, creating a fresh mythology and unforgettable zombies, all set against imposing scenic backgrounds".
 Allmovie gave the film a positive review, praising the film's make-up effects, chilling atmosphere, and soundtrack.

 TV Guide awarded the film two out of four stars and called it "a slow and lackadaisically plotted thirsty-corpse movie distinguished by terrific music and locations, and genuinely eerie zombies".
 Brett H. from Oh the Horror! gave the film a positive review, stating, "Tombs of the Blind Dead is a slow moving Spanish classic that is a must see for all fans of creature features with ample amounts of all the things that make horror great.
 It's not perfect and it does have some small inconsistencies (why in the world are the Templars so powerful, yet sometimes swing their swords like goofy puppets?), but you'll be too engulfed in the atmosphere and monsters to worry too much about it".

-Jeremy Zoss from Film Threat gave the film a negative review, stating, "Like many old works of entertainment from Mexico [sic], Tombs of the Blind Dead is not without its charms.
+Jeremy Zoss from Film Threat gave the film a negative review, stating, "Like many old works of entertainment from Mexico, Tombs of the Blind Dead is not without its charms.
 It would be a great film to watch while drunk with a group of friends.
 However, when looking for a real horror film, the Blind Dead are definitely not worth seeing".
 Film critic John Kenneth Muir gave the film a mostly positive review, writing that the film lost momentum after the first act but praised the film's suspense, unsettling imagery and the effectiveness of the Templar revenants as "genuinely scary".
 Adam Tyner of DVD Talk wrote, "Although Tombs of the Blind Dead isn't a particularly gory film, several of its sequences are deeply unsettling".

 The film has an approval rating of 75% on film review aggregate Rotten Tomatoes and an average rating of 5.9 out of 10 based on seven reviews.